kiyochinh/bazel-ios-templates/.github/ISSUE_TEMPLATE/chore_template.md

 Describe the update in detail and why it is needed.

-## Who Benefits?
+## Acceptance Criteria

-Describe who will be the beneficiaries e.g. everyone, specific chapters, clients...
+Describe acceptance criteria must be clear and concise.